 Event Number Hazardous Event Causes Possible Consequences Safeguards - Prevention Detection Mitigation Actions 51.
 Explosion Failure of connecting socks Loss of containment of dust with potential of ignition and hence an explosion in the building.
 This is more likely for a top sock failure with the dust falling on to the moving sifter.
-Impact to people, equipment and the business atial of ignition and operators, operators respond to a explosion in the loss in plant yield, spill detectors This is more likely ock failure with alling on to the fter.
-Impact to 52.
+Impact to people, equipment and the business Walkthrough observations by the operators, operators respond to a loss in plant yield, spill detectors No further action required 52.
 Hit by moving object Human factors, e.g. person concentrating on a task beside a sifter Operator injury if struck by a sifter Procedures for attaching socks.
 Vigilance in that area to remain away from the sifter when in operation.
 Signage to state that machine starts automatically No further action required 53.
-Dust explosion Ignition of combustible dust cloud, e.g. tramp metal, hot work, foreign object and hot ember Dust explosion within the bin resulting in equipment damage and harm to people he Low likelihood of ignition due to No further action requ 54.
+Dust explosion Ignition of combustible dust cloud, e.g. tramp metal, hot work, foreign object and hot ember Dust explosion within the bin resulting in equipment damage and harm to people Low likelihood of ignition due to removal of foreign objects via the sifter, hot work permits, regular bin turn-over, moisture content is approximately 18%, all bins are aspirated No further action required 54.
 Release of starch Overfilling the bins Product loss impacting the environment High level alarms and trips.
 Blocked chute detection (trips) installed on screw conveyors.
 Conveyors have trips on the motors No further action required 55.
 Deadhead the blower Material hold-up, discharge valves in the closed position Maximum pressure within the pipe and hence the potential for a loss of containment.
 Fire or explosion if ignited.
 Impact to people, equipment and the business Pressure safety valve on the blower which will only release air, not starch.
 High pressure trips the process.
 Steel pipe.
 Belt driven blower No further action required